-Earlier this year, Stacia and I received our Permaculture Diplomas signed by Bill Mollison himself!
+In 2008, Stacia and I received our Permaculture Diplomas signed by Bill Mollison himself!
 This has to one of the most exciting things that has ever happened to us.
-This was due to a visit to Malawi by the internationally recognized Permaculutralist, Ali Sharif, from Brazil.
+This was due to a visit to Malawi by the internationally recognized Permaculturalist, Ali Sharif, from Brazil (who passed away in 2017).
 As a diploma holder himself, and one of the first student to have been trained by Bill Mollison, he was able to verify our qualifications and facilitate the process.
+We then wrote a letter to Bill Mollison, outlining our accomplishments over many years of practice in the areas of education, community services, and resources development.
+This letter was reviewed and approved by Mr. Mollison and we were awarded a Diploma in Permaculture Design.
 We owe Mr. Sharif a great debt of gratitude.
 He has also helped to raise the standards of Permaculture in Malawi as we now have five people who hold diplomas in Permaculture design.
-Ali Sharif was also instramental in organizing IPC8 in Brazil and has now been giving Malawi advice and assistance in our efforts to set up IPC9.
+Ali Sharif was also instrumental in organizing IPC8 in Brazil and gave a great deal of advice and assistance to Malawi in our efforts to set up IPC9.